-In order to attack the SS7 on real life target you have to get an access to the SS7 network.
+In order to attack the SS7 on a real-life target, you have to get access to the SS7 network.
 It is often provided by the VoIP providers, SMS providers, HLR lookup web application providers, you just need to dig deeper to find a suitable provider.

-The project provides two modes for this attacks;
+The project provides two modes for these attacks;

 Now let me explain this mode one by one:

-In this case you succeeded in getting access you then jump into Live mode and use the parameters that she provided by your provider.
-The providers will provide you the following parameters;
+In this case, you succeeded in getting access you then jump into Live mode and use the parameters that she provided by your provider.
+The providers will provide you with the following parameters;

 The global title you will use

 The peer point code of the provider(Peer PC)

 The IP address of the providers peer SCTP associations and the used port(Peer IP, Peer Port)